eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2-high-level-requirements.md

-# ANNEX 2 - High Level Requirements <!-- omit from toc -->
+# ANNEX 2 - High-Level Requirements <!-- omit from toc -->

-## A.2 High level requirements
+## A.2 High-level requirements

 ### A.2.1 Introduction